-3.12 Bodywork facing the ground:
+3.12 Bodywork facing the ground :

-3.12.1 All sprung parts of the car situated more than 330mm behind the front wheel centre line and more than 330mm forward of the rear wheel centre line, and which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane.
-This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm2 when projected to a horizontal plane above the car, or to any parts of the panels referred to in Article 15.4.7.
+3.12.1 All sprung parts of the car situated from 330mm behind the front wheel centre line to the rear wheel centre line, and which are visible from underneath, must form surfaces which lie on one of two parallel planes, the reference plane or the step plane.
+This does not apply to any parts of rear view mirrors which are visible, provided each of these areas does not exceed 12000mm when projected to a horizontal plane above the car, or to any parts of the panels referred to in Article 15.4.7.